MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod06/Lab_06.md

 1. Save the **ProcessDocuments.cs** file.

 ## Exercise 2: Updating the Events Website to use Azure Cosmos DB

-### Scenario

-Insert Scenario here

-The main tasks for this exercise are as follows:

-1.

 #### Task 1: Implement RegistrationContext class